rmatouschekh/science-is-exploration/README.md

-# science-is-exploration
+# SCIENCE IS EXPLORATION: Computational Frontiers for Conceptual Metaphor Theory

-Data release for "SCIENCE IS EXPLORATION: Computational Frontiers for Conceptual Metaphor Theory" by Rebecca M. M. Hicke and Ross Deans Kristensen-McLachlan.
+This respository contains the data releasted alongside the paper "SCIENCE IS EXPLORATION: Computational Frontiers for Conceptual Metaphor Theory" by Rebecca M. M. Hicke and Ross Deans Kristensen-McLachlan, published in the [CHR 2024 conference](https://2024.computational-humanities-research.org).

+All data files are included in the `data` subfolder.
+The `MWLB.csv` file contains all 544 example sentences containing conceptual metaphors drawn from "Metaphors We Live By" by George Lakoff and Mark Johnson.
+The subsets marked as metaphorical by Lakoff and Johnson are marked in a separate column.
+All of the files with the prefix `annotated` contain the same 100 samples from the MWLB dataset with annotated output from the three GPT family models -- `gpt-4o`, `gpt-4-turbo`, and `gpt-3.5-turbo` -- and human annotations evaluating the outputs.